 This section basically enlists the obligations of both the seller and buyer to avoid rendering the contract null and void.
 In essence, this is where it is explicitly stated that your responsibility as a buyer is to make sure you do not default on your scheduled payments until the balance has been fully paid.
 The seller, on the other hand, has to make sure that he has the legal right to sell and transfer the property to you without any restrictions apart from full payment.

-Though reading various articles pertaining to condominium contract comprehension can never be commensurate to years of study in law school neither is it equal to acquiring the services of an attorney it would, at least, give you a brief idea of what to expect should you push through your condominium purchase.
+Though reading various articles about condominium contract comprehension can never be commensurate to years of study in law school neither is it equal to acquiring the services of an attorney it would, at least, give you a brief idea of what to expect should you push through your condominium purchase.
 However, it is highly recommended that you avail of a legal counsel’s assistance by the time you are ready to ink the contract to sell.